farmer-project/farmer/docs/features.md

 A single container representing a full-stack single app with one or multiple domains assigned to it.
 You can host a wordpress blog on a box, and a Sylius e-commerce instance on another box, with different domains and fully isolated environments.

 ### .farmer.yml
 This is heart of the Farmer.
-A simple file you place inside your project source code and farmer behaves based on configuration written in this file. [**Read more** about farmer file here](farmer.yml.md).
+A simple file you place inside your project source code and farmer behaves based on configuration written in this file. [**Read more** about .farmer.yml here](farmer.yml.md).

 ### Scripts
 Here is a list of scripts you can define in your [`.farmer.yml` file](farmer.yml.md)